kennysmithed/oels2020/oels_practical_wk6.md

 Then if we run that `simple_observation_timeline` we will get the trial sequence we want.

 A couple of things to note here.
-- My `choices` are set to `[]` (an empty array), which means the participant cannot provide a response (there are no buttons shown on screen) - that's fine, since we just want them to watch a learn.
+- My `choices` are set to `[]` (an empty array), which means the participant cannot provide a response (there are no buttons shown on screen) - that's fine, since we just want them to watch and learn on these observation trials.
-- The `stimulus` parameter points to a particular image file, in the `images` folder, which you will see matches the directory structure I am using - keeping your stimuli separate from your code keeps things nice and neat and is essential if you are building an experiment with hundreds or thousands of stimuli.
+- The `stimulus` parameter points to a particular image file, in the `images` folder, which you will see matches the directory structure I am using.
+Keeping your stimuli separate from your code keeps things nice and neat and is essential if you are building an experiment with hundreds or thousands of stimuli.
-- I am using the `prompt` to show the label beneath the object - the Ferdinand paper shows the label *above* the object, but there is no built-in jsPsych plugin that does that, so rather than hacking about with the plugin code I am just showing the label underneath (it surely doesn't matter anyway).
+- I am using the `prompt` to show the label beneath the object.
+The Ferdinand paper shows the label *above* the object, but there is no built-in jsPsych plugin that does that, so rather than hacking about with the plugin code I am just showing the label underneath (it surely doesn't matter anyway).

 This would work OK, but it has a couple of drawbacks.
-Firstly, the fact that the `observation_object4_only` trial doesn't have a `prompt` means that things will jump about a bit on the screen - the object will move up when the experiment reaches the trials with labels, to make space for the prompt, which is quite unpleasant to look at.
-This is actually easily fixed by including some *dummy text* as a prompt on the trials where we don;t want any text in the prompt- then every trial has a prompt, and so things don't jump around on-screen so much.
+Firstly, the fact that the `observation_object4_only` trial doesn't have a `prompt` means that things will jump about a bit on the screen - the object will move up when the experiment reaches the trials with labels, to make space for the prompt, then drop down again when we are showing the object with no label, and all that movement is quite unpleasant to look at.
+This is actually easily fixed by including some *dummy text* as a prompt on the trials where we don't want any text in the prompt - then every trial has a prompt, and so things don't jump around on-screen so much.
 We could do that like this, using `&nbsp;` which is a special whitespace character in HTML that will give us a blank prompt:

 ```js
 var observation_object4_only = {type:'image-button-response',